 When you decide on doors to get into and out of your storage shed, give a hard look at smaller overhead garage doors.
 Everyone who see the six-foot-wide metal overhead garage door in my garden shed marvels at it.
-It provides ample room to get my garden tractor in and out, is lightweight and easy to open and close and it is attractive.
-It only took me 90 minutes to install this gorgeous overhead shed door.
+Here's a video of my small shed overhead door:

 Many of the actual tasks that you will do to build the shed can be done alone.
 You will probably need help lifting some of the longer walls that are framed on the floor.
 It is dangerous to try to lift and secure the walls by yourself, although it is possible to do.

 Be sure to take your time to get the floor of the shed perfectly square and level.
 If you take the extra time to do this, it will pay off in spades as you frame the walls and install the roof.
 Out-of-square foundations or floors will cause you fits through the entire building process.